Installation & IDE Setup

 IntelliJ

 To use Mill with IntelliJ, first ensure you have the free IntelliJ Scala Plugin installed.
-This is necessary as Mill build files are written in Scala, even if you are using it to build a Java or Kotlin project.
+This is necessary as Mill build files are written in Scala, even if you are using it to build a Java or Kotlin or Python project.

 Once you have the plugin installed, you can use IntelliJ to open any project